- What are the drop off and pick up times for Day Camp & Socialization?

 Pick up hours: Mon-Fri: 4:00 pm-6:00 pm

-- What vaccination records do I need?
+- What medical records do I need?
 Is my dogs Rabies tag enough?
 Your dog needs to be UTD on their Rabies, Bordetella (kennel cough), and DHPP vaccines.
 Proof of vaccination must be submitted (picture or PDF) before requesting a reservation.
 We do not need your dog’s medical history.
 A copy of your receipt or rabies certificate where the vaccination reminders are listed is good enough.
 You will also need to show proof of tick and flea prevention treatment.
 ALL dogs are required to be on a type of flea/tick treatment from May-September.
+Also, a clean intestinal parasite (fecal) test from a veterianrian is required.
+Fecal results can take several days to process, please plan ahead.

 - Can I request my own appointments online?
 Yes.
 You can schedule your own reservations.
 Head over to our Sign-Up page and click ” New Customer” to register.
 To sign into your account, click the link: https://caninedomain.gingrapp.com/front_end/login/email